How do I know if I'm eligible?

-Each prequalified contractor is a local professional who has met Duke Energy Progress requirements.
-Only these prequalified contractors are approved to perform work eligible for Duke Energy Progress Home Energy Improvement Program rebates.
-After the prequalified contractor completes the work, he or she will assist you with submitting the rebate form to receive your cash incentive.
+Each participating contractor is a local professional who has met Duke Energy Progress requirements.
+Only these participating contractors are approved to perform work eligible for Duke Energy Progress Home Energy Improvement Program rebates.
+After the participating contractor completes the work, he or she will submit the rebate form to receive your cash incentive.

 Why does Duke Energy want to help me use less energy?

 By 2030, demand for electricity in the United States is expected to grow by approximately 25 percent.
 In the past, utilities like Duke Energy would build new power plants to keep up with the rising demand for power.

 But building new power plants is expensive, and each takes years to complete.
 Plus, new power plants can have a negative impact on our environment.

 The cleanest, most efficient power plant is the one we never have to build.
 If we can help our customers save energy – and save money in the process – it can reduce the demand for new power plants.